Chart Color Schemes

 AreaSearch assessment of residential development activity positions Wannanup among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Wannanup recorded around 47 residential properties granted approval per year over the past 5 financial years, totalling an estimated 238 homes.
-So far in FY-26, 16 approvals have been recorded.
-On average, each dwelling built attracted approximately 2.5 new residents annually between FY-21 and FY-25, reflecting robust demand that supports property values.
-New homes are being constructed at an average expected cost of $508,000.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Wannanup recorded around 51 residential properties granted approval per year over the past 5 financial years, totalling an estimated 257 homes.
+As of FY-26, 25 approvals have been recorded.
+Over these 5 years (FY-21 to FY-25), an average of 2.3 new residents was gained for each dwelling built, reflecting robust demand that supports property values.
+New homes are being constructed at an average value of $508,000, indicating a developer focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development